SkooveLearn PianoDownload on the App Store

 Book a trial lessonNo credit card details required

-The role of passing notes in music
+The functions of passing notes in music

 Passing notes play a pivotal role in adding nuance and sophistication to a piece of music.
 They can:

-• Enhance melodic movement: By bridging the gap between two chord tones, passing notes create a smoother melodic line, making the tune more pleasing to the ears.
+• Enhance melodic movement – by bridging the gap between two chord tones, passing notes create a smoother melodic line, making the tune more pleasing to the ears.

-• Add rhythmic variety: Incorporating passing notes can break the monotony of a rhythm, introducing unexpected beats that can make a piece more engaging.
+• Add rhythmic variety – incorporating passing notes can break the monotony of a rhythm, introducing unexpected beats that can make a piece more engaging.

-How to identify passing notes
+How to practice passing notes?

 Start free trial